carlssonnp/test-another-remote-/simulations/setup/README.md

 ...somewhere in your `~/.bash_profile` (or equivalent).
 To get your looker credentials, please reach out to Ignacio Thayer or your Gaurdian.

+14: Ensure that your analytics ETL is set up.
+[Follow the instructions here.](https://github.com/avantcredit/analyticsetl/blob/master/README.md)

-14a: In terminal, navigate to `~/dev/avant-analytics` and start R. If you eventually see the following, then you have successfully installed all the packages you need to start your journey across the Syberian Tundra.
+15a: In terminal, navigate to `~/dev/avant-analytics` and start R. If you eventually see the following, then you have successfully installed all the packages you need to start your journey across the Syberian Tundra.

-14b: If you have trouble installing `gbm`, it's probably complaining about gfortran.
+15b: If you have trouble installing `gbm`, it's probably complaining about gfortran.
 Try the instructions [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/), *in your terminal*, i.e.:

    ```
    curl -O http://r.research.att.com/libs/gfortran-4.8.2-darwin13.tar.bz2